Studying in the UK including Northern Ireland

 Studying in the UK

-If you are currently living in Ireland and thinking of doing a third-level course in Northern Ireland (NI) or elsewhere in the United Kingdom (UK) there is a very wide range of courses available.
+If you live in Ireland and are thinking of doing a third-level course in Northern Ireland (NI) or elsewhere in the United Kingdom (UK) there is a wide range of courses available.

 Most UK undergraduate courses last 3 years but in Scotland they last 4 years.
-In addition, the application process starts earlier than in Ireland.
+The application process starts earlier than in Ireland.
 This means you should begin looking at courses at least 12 months before you plan to start studying.
 The application procedure for all UK undergraduate courses is the same.

-The Common Travel Area (CTA) gives Irish and UK citizens the right to access all levels of education and training, and associated student support, in each other’s state, on terms no less favourable than those for the citizens of that state.
-However, you must also meet the residency criteria.
+The Common Travel Area (CTA) gives Irish and UK citizens the right to access all levels of education and training in each other’s state.
+You must also meet the residency criteria to access financial supports.

 You must be resident in Ireland or the UK for 3 years before the start of your course to be eligible under the CTA.
-You can find more information in New Eligibility Rules for Home Fee Status and Student Finance for the 2021/2022 Academic Year (pdf).
+You can find more information in Student finance: how you’re assessed and paid 2023 to 2024.

 If you are an Irish citizen student and meet the residency criteria, you can study in the UK for the same rate of fees as British students in the UK and may be eligible for a maintenance grant under the Irish Student Grant Scheme - see below.